emleddin/research-scripts/LICHEM-tools/README.md

 selection language.
 With atom selection commands, you can explicitly list the atoms in your QM region using whatever means is most logical to you.

+## `dissected.py`
+This script does two things.
+First, it can create a `BurstStruct.xyz` that uses the reactant MM for some beads and the product MM for others (aka swapsies), as opposed to the default reactant MM for all.
+Second, it can create a `BeadStartStruct.xyz` from a `BurstStruct.xyz` file.
+The output of each of these created files are marked by `new_`.

+> Note:
+> The formatting for the `new_BurstStruct.xyz` and the `new_BeadStartStruct.xyz`
+> May not match.
+I'm working on a portable MDAnalysis writer modification for
+> the output XYZ file, since it does not match LICHEM's and has fewer digits.

 ## `qsm-energy-diagram.py`
 This script parses the QSM output file and creates figures of plots for the